ibm-cloud-docs/monitoring/api/python-client.md

 {: codeblock}

-## Authenticate your user or service ID by using IAM
+## Step 3.
+Authenticate your user or service ID by using IAM
 {: #python-client-iam-auth}

-To use {{site.data.keyword.cloud_notm}} IAM authentication with the Python client, you must use a Sysdig endpoint, an API key, and the GUID from your {{site.data.keyword.mon_full_notm}} instance.
+To use {{site.data.keyword.cloud_notm}} IAM authentication with the Python client, you must specify a Sysdig endpoint, an API key, and the GUID from your {{site.data.keyword.mon_full_notm}} instance.
+{: note}

 Complete the following steps:

 1. From a terminal, get the GUID of your {{site.data.keyword.mon_full_notm}} instance.
 Run the following command:

     ```
-    ibmcloud resource service-instance <NAME>
+    ibmcloud resource service-instance <NAME> --output json | jq -r '.[].guid'
     ```
     {: pre}